 “This would take West Virginia back to 1980 on how they are dealing with drunk drivers,” he said.
 “Mainly because it would be the first state in the country to eliminate that second path, the administrative license hearing.
 Currently, 41 states have laws with this duel path.”

 The other path is the criminal proceeding in magistrate court for a DUI charge.
-The current law in West Virginia requires a person to go through the revocation of license with the DMV along with court proceedings.
+According to an OVI Lawyer, the current law in West Virginia requires a person to go through the revocation of license with the DMV along with court proceedings.

 According to Harris, only 40 percent of people who go through the criminal court process get convicted of the original DUI charge.
 He said leaving cases to the court system leaves too much to chance.

 “The administrative license hearing process that is currently in place, 94 percent of those people have some sort of administrative action taken against them,” Harris said.

 Harris said MADD wants Justice to veto the bill because the organization fears of acquittals and suspects pleading down, meaning they won’t lose their license.